Tbrennan6/IcelandicNow/docs/welcome/02_how-to-learn-icelandic.md

 ## Write it down, Review it

 People who are learning something often discover that physically writing down information that they learn can greatly aid their memory and recall.
-This is not universal, but the general trend is backed by several credible scientific studies.
+This is not universal, but several credible scientific studies back the general trend.

 You have different options for jotting down your learning.
 You might opt for a notebook organized by day, or you might prefer a computer note system organized by topic.
 You might choose to make uncomplicated flashcards, or you could even go for a sophisticated method like the German Zettelkasten.
 Your personal style matters here.
 The point is that having a written account of what you've learned turns out to be quite rewarding; it helps you remember the information you've absorbed much faster.
 What is less important is the method that you choose.